CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 The example jobs demonstrate project files for different single and multi-node jobs.

-### Slurm
-TODO: Julia, MPI and `srun` in batch jobs, local preferences and Julia's mpiexec function, environment variables, remove srun from MPI examples, use Julia to create new processes

 ### Environment variables
 The `julia` module sets the [`JULIA_CPU_THREADS`](https://docs.julialang.org/en/v1/manual/environment-variables/#JULIA_CPU_THREADS) and [`JULIA_NUM_THREADS`](https://docs.julialang.org/en/v1/manual/environment-variables/#JULIA_NUM_THREADS) environment variables to the number of reserved CPU cores when loaded in a Slurm job; otherwise, the module sets them to one.
 We use the value of the `--cpus-per-task` option, which populates the `SLURM_CPUS_PER_TASK` environment variable, to detect the number of CPU cores.